Procurement Process Optimization with Python

 Costs of Capital

-As a mid-size business, we suppose that your cost of capital is quite high: 12.5%.
+As a mid-sized business, we assume your cost of capital is quite high: 12.5%.

 Storage Costs